-Since the beginning of recorded history, we've had abortions and used birth control.
+Since the beginning of recorded history!
+We've always had abortions and used birth control.
 Want proof?
 4000 years for choice.

 Is it legal?

 Yes!
 Abortion is legal on the federal level, and state levels.
 Abortion was only illegal in the US for about 90 years, from the late 1880's - 1970's.
 (For all the same reasons it's restricted today - racism, xenophobia and controlling politicians)

 what's the deal with religion & abortion?